Azure-Samples/azure-search-openai-demo/README.md

 To then limit access to a specific set of users or groups, you can follow the steps from [Restrict your Azure AD app to a set of users](https://learn.microsoft.com/azure/active-directory/develop/howto-restrict-your-app-to-a-set-of-users) by changing "Assignment Required?" option under the Enterprise Application, and then assigning users/groups access.
 Users not granted explicit access will receive the error message -AADSTS50105: Your administrator has configured the application <app_name> to block users unless they are specifically granted ('assigned') access to the application.-

+### Configure closed private network

+One way to improve network security is to close the network into a virtual network.

+Before building with the azd command, the following commands can be used to configure the deployed environment to be closed.

+1. Run `azd env set PRIVATE_DEPLOYMENT true`
+1. Run `azd env set CLIENT_IP_ADDRESS {IP address of your local PC}`

+By setting this environment variable, a virtual network is created and the Container Apps environment is integrated with the virtual network.
+(This is a sample configuration, so the ingress can be accessed directly from the public network.
+In a production environment, consider protecting it with AppGW, etc.)

+Private Endpoints are created in the ”privateEndpointSubnet” subnet in the virtual network to access services such as Azure Monitor, App insight, registry, storage, and ai services.
+Traffic from Container Apps is accessed through these Private Endpoints.

+In closed configuration, access from the outside should be also blocked.
+However, in order to deploy applications and upload data from your local PC, firewall filtering configuration of each service is set to allow access only from your local PC.

+> Note: This is a reference configuration.When setting up the production environment, appropriate architecture design is required.
+Container Registry is deployed as Premium SKU to configure network control settings.

 ## Running locally

 You can only run locally **after** having successfully run the `azd up` command.
 If you haven't yet, follow the steps in [Azure deployment](#azure-deployment) above.